wasp-lang/wasp/web/docs/guides/websockets.md

 # WebSocket support
 Wasp provides a fully integrated WebSocket experience by utilizing [Socket.IO](https://socket.io/) on the client and server.
 We handle making sure your URLs are correctly setup, CORS is enabled, and provide a useful `useSocket` abstraction for use in React components.

+To get started, you need to:
+1. Define your WebSocket logic on the server
+1. Declare you are using WebSockets in your Wasp file, and connect it with your server logic
+1. Use WebSockets on the client, in React, via `useSocket`
+1. Optionally define the types for messages for use on the client and server

+We will cover all the steps above, but in an order that makes it easier to explain new concepts.

 ## Enable in Wasp file
 Here, we specify we are using WebSockets by adding `webSocket` to our `app` and providing the required `fn`.
-You can optionally specify a list of `entities` for use in your context (like in operations).
+You can optionally specify a list of `entities` for use in your context (like in Operations), as well as changing auto-connect behavior (on by default).

 ```wasp title=todoApp.wasp
 app todoApp {